 - Relationship Stability – Do you frequently question the stability of your relationship?

-If you have decided that no matter what the future brings you will not want any more children, then vasectomy is a reasonable consideration for you.
+Permanent contraception may not be for you at this time if you can answer yes to any of the above questions.
+If this is not the case, and you have decided that no matter what the future brings you will not want any more children, then vasectomy is a reasonable consideration for you.

 - You don’t want to father a child under any circumstances.